ostadabbas/AdaptedHumanPose/README1.md

 </p>

 ## changes, need to do
-* readme1 is original version
+* readme1 is original version  by adding dev notes.
 * install the [cocoapi](https://github.com/philferriere/cocoapi)
    this version supports windows.
 For linux, you can also use the offical release.
 install the cocoapi